QuEST-Kit/QuEST/examples/tutorial.md

 Coding
 ======

 Independent of which platform you'll run your simulation on (multicore machine, distributed machines, a GPU), your QuEST code will look the same.
+View the API [here](https://aniabrown.github.io/QuEST/qubits_8h.html)

 > Currently, a limited set of functions are available on the GPU